 When can I exercise following my tummy tuck?

-A tummy tuck or a mummy makeover procedure generally requires a longer recovery time, as the abdomen muscles play a role in every body movement.
+A tummy tuck or a combined procedure generally requires a longer recovery time, as the abdomen muscles play a role in every body movement.
 While walking and light stretching may be resumed after 4-5 weeks (before that it is more of a light shuffle around the house), it is important to work with Dr Moncrieff and our nursing team to ensure further exercises are phased into your regimen gradually and carefully.

 At 12 weeks post-op, most surgical patients will be given the go ahead to resume unrestricted physical activity.